makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Sélène winced, more at the words than the touch. "'Think so'?"

 "Mmhm.
 I'm really happy for you.
 I was just thinking," he trailed off, shrugged, and pushed ahead.
-"I was just thinking, that's probably something only the two of us had ever done, until tonight."
+"I was just thinking, the kiss is probably something only the two of us had ever done, until tonight."

 Sélène shivered and nodded.
 Without any direction for her nervousness, without anything to obsess over other than her relationship-rightness with Aiden, she felt trapped, frozen in an icy block of anxiety.
 "Is that okay?"